1 January 2021 to 31 December 2021

 - Appoint a Director as Communication Liaison; per Rule 6.1 Board/Member Communication Process.

 - Appoint a Director as Board Development Liaison.

-- Appoint members to Ad Hoc Working Groups.
+- Appoint members to Task Teams and Ad Hoc Working Groups.

 President and CEO Relationship